 An interface can only declare methods and constants.

 A method signature is the combination of a method’s name and a description of its parameters (type and order).
-In a class / interface all methods have to have different signatures and should not be identical with signatures of inherited methods.
+In a class / interface, all methods have to have different signatures and should not be identical to signatures of inherited methods.

 A method declaration is the combination of a method’s return type and its signature.
 The return type only specifies what the method returns.